List of Bakugan Battle Brawlers characters: Hal-G

 Hal-G is a man with green skin and white hair who was the alter-ego of Alice's grandfather Michael after he was exposed to the Silent Core just like Alice, who became Masquerade.
 He assisted Naga in his quest to get the Infinity Core from Wayvern.
-After Naga was destroyed, Hal-G was exposed to the Infinity Core and returned to being Michael.
+After Naga was destroyed, Hal-G was exposed to the Infinity Core and returned to his human form.

-At the beginning of the first video game, Hal-G said that he had the Silent Core and that all Bakugan would bow to him.
-At nearly the end of the game, Hal-G reappeared after the player defeated Marduk at the Tournament a second time, showing the Silent Core to them, but stolen by Marduk's Bakugan Vladitor.